Hiker in front of Gokyo lake, Nepal

 Jichu Drake (6794m)

-Traversing the backbone of the Himalaya Mountains that lie close to Bhutan’s northern border with Tibet, you’re going to hit the (literally) giddy heights of 5,300 meters altitude, cross around a dozen spectacular high mountain passes and yomp your way through some of the most remote-but-inhabited places on earth.
-This ain’t the Inca Trail, so crowds of trekkers are in short supply here (by which we mean there are NO crowds of trekkers here) In fact, only a small bunch of intrepid trekkers take on the Snowman trek each year, so you’ll pretty much have the place – and what a place! – to yourself.
+Traversing the backbone of the Himalaya Mountains that lie close to Bhutan’s northern border with Tibet, you’re going to hit the lofty heights of 5,300 meters altitude, cross around a dozen spectacular high mountain passes and yomp your way through some of the most remote-but-inhabited places on earth.
+This is nothing like the Inca Trail, so crowds of trekkers are in short supply here (by which we mean there are NO crowds of trekkers here).
+In fact, only a small bunch of intrepid trekkers take on the Snowman trek each year, so you’ll pretty much have the place – and what a place! – to yourself.

-To sum up, then, if you want a tough but rewarding get-away-from-it-all trekking adventure of a lifetime, the Snowman ticks all the right boxes.
+To sum up, if you want a tough but rewarding get-away-from-it-all trekking adventure of a lifetime, the Snowman ticks all the right boxes.
 Majestic solitude: check.
 Indescribably stunning mountain scenery: check.
 Remote villages: check.
-Some pretty damned knackering ascents and descents: check.
-Best sort of shirt to wear?
-Check.
-Sorry, couldn’t resist that last one.
+Some demanding ascents and descents: check.
+There are more people in the world who've summited Everest than have completed the Snowman Trek, so if you're serious about taking on this monolithic challenge, give us call to discuss your plans.

 Everest Base Camp and Gokyo Lakes Trek, Nepal